aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 This compiles BERT Large pointed to by $BERT_LARGE_SAVED_MODEL for an input size of 128 and batch size of 4.
 The compilation output is stored in bert-saved-model-neuron.
 Copy this to your inf1 instance for inferencing.

 The bert_model.py script encapsulates all the steps necessary for this process.
-For details on what is done by bert_model.py please refer to [Appendix 2](./bert_demo#appendix-2-).
+For details on what is done by bert_model.py please refer to [this](./README.md#appendix-2-).

 ## Running the inference demo
 Connect to your inf1.2xlarge instance and update tensorflow-neuron, aws-neuron-runtime and aws-neuron-tools.